Double-partition Quantum Cluster Algebras: The quantum matrices and the dual canonical basis

-\proof The relations, the bar operator, and the order on the subalgebras are restrictions of the relations, the bar operator, and the order on the full algebra.
+\proof The relations, the bar operator, and the order on the sub-algebras are restrictions of the relations, the bar operator, and the order on the full algebra.
 The result then follows by the uniqueness.

-\begin{Rem}The commutativity condition in Proposition~\ref{simple} is equivalent to having all elements of one subalgebra positioned NE of the other. \end{Rem}
+\begin{Rem}The commutativity condition in Proposition~\ref{simple} is equivalent to having all canonical generators of one sub-algebra positioned NE of the other. \end{Rem}

 If $m=n$, one may define the quantum determinant $det_q$ as follows:

 We recall some results from \cite{nmy} regarding the Quantum Laplace Expansion:

 Suppose $I=\{i_1<1_2< \dots < i_r\}$ and $J=\{j_1<j_2< \dots < j_r\}$ are subsets of $I=\{1,2,\dots, n\}$.
 Define These elements are called quantum minors.
 Notice that they are only defined if $\#J=\#I$.
 For two subsets $I,J\subseteq\{1,2,\dots, n\}$, the symbol ${sgn}_q(I;J)$ is defined by